compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 Being in the public domain by waiving rights to the code is an incredible decision.
 Add to it no external dependencies it means that people using SQLite have the piece of mind that the SQLite authors are not going to sue them over some piece of code or worry about some 3rd party companies talk about stealing code.

+## One big source file

+SQLite also provides a source file where all files are amalgamated into so that SQLite can be inserted easily into projects and compiled.

+## Stats

+SQLite is about 160k lines of code as now, with some 230k if comments and blank lines are included.

 <h1 id="overview" class="chapter">Chapter: Overview</h1>